linreal/cascade-editor/docs/DocumentSerialization.md

 ### Unknown Block Rendering

-- `UnknownBlockRenderer` displays hardcoded English text: `"Unsupported block type: {typeId}"`.
-Localization is deferred.
+- `UnknownBlockRenderer` reads the unsupported-block label from `LocalCascadeStrings`, including the unrecognized `typeId`.
 - Unknown blocks participate in drag-and-drop (reorderable) but are non-editable and non-focusable.

 ---